clemens-sch/digital-garden/content/index.md

 Here, I share a collection of my notes, knowledge, and various interesting stuff.
 Feel free to explore and learn with me.

-> "Stay positive, work hard, make it happen."

----
+> "Hard work beats talent when talent doesn't work hard."